pedrojadir/pedrojadir/README.md

 Hello!
 Welcome.
 Thank you for visiting and feel free to contribute to my projects.

-I have a degree in Systems Analysis and Development.
+I have a degree in Systems Analysis and development.

-I love data analysis, software quality and information security.
+I have an MBA in Project Management and a Specialization in Data Center and Cloud Computing

 Big hug